CofluxLabs/coflux/docs/docs/getting_started/workflows.md

 # 1. Defining workflows

-Workflows are defined in code, using Python functions, which are annotated to indicate their operation type and configuration.
-A _workflow_ is the entry point for a workflow, and a _task_ is an operation to be executed within the run.
-Workflows can call tasks, tasks can call other tasks, and tasks can also call workflows (which initiates a separate run).
+Workflows are defined in code, using Python functions, which are decorated to indicate their operation type and configuration.
+A function decorated as a _workflow_ is the entry point for a run, and a function decorated as a  _task_ is an operation to be executed within the run.
+Workflows can call tasks, tasks can call other tasks, and tasks can also call workflows (initiating a separate run).

-The annotations are designed to be unimposing so that functions can be executed independently, without connecting to the Coflux server.
+The decorators are designed to be unimposing so that functions can be executed outside of Coflux.

 ## An example

-Let's start with a simple example:
+Here's a simple example:

 ```python
 import coflux as cf